nstickney/learning-resources/README.md

 - [Infosec Income Questionnaire (Responses)](https://docs.google.com/spreadsheets/d/19SDu4bjcLYFOr0fw3UGh-KeJp6IU1ApchVaTzZqhBuc/)
 - [Levels.fyi](https://www.levels.fyi/): Compare career levels across companies
 - [The Makers of Things](https://randsinrepose.com/archives/the-makers-of-things/)
+- [The map of the observable Universe](https://mapoftheuniverse.net) from the Milky Way to the edge of what can be seen
 - [The Matriculant Theory of Value](https://economistwritingeveryday.com/2021/02/01/the-matriculant-theory-of-value/)

   > I’m sorry to report that the market doesn’t care about your degrees, it cares about what you can produce and the value the market places on that product.